Donovoi/bstrings/README.md

 5. **🤖 Automated builds** - Every commit to master creates a new release via GitHub Actions
 6. **⚡ .NET 9.0** optimized for latest performance improvements
 7. **🎮 GPU-optimized processing** - Automatic GPU memory detection and chunk size optimization
+8. **📋 Enhanced CSV output** - Professional CSV format with headers for sorting and filtering in spreadsheet tools

 > 📦 **Ready-to-use single-file builds**: Check the [Releases page](../../releases/latest) for the latest **70MB standalone** Windows x64 executable - no installation required!